Net carbs vs. total carbs: What counts?

-People often wonder if they should count their net carbohydrates or total carbohydrates, which appear on some food labels.
+People often wonder if they should count their net carbohydrates or total carbohydrates, which appear on some nutrition labels.
 Medtronic Diabetes Clinical Manager for Cape Cod, Massachusetts, Katie Crupi-Sullivan, RD, CDE, tackles net carbs, and the advice she gives her patients with diabetes.

-Net Carbs or Total Carbs: “I’m confused”
+Net carbs or total carbs: “I’m confused”

 One of my patients recently asked me about a low carb bar her Mom had purchased for her to use as a quick snack.
 She wanted to know, “What is the deal with net carbs?”
 Net carbs was a phrase coined by the food industry when low carb diets became popular about a decade ago, and doesn’t have a formal definition.
 It’s not a term recognized by the Food and Drug Administration (FDA) or American Diabetes Association (ADA).
-Net carbs usually subtract fiber, sugar alcohols, and glycerin from the total carbohydrates.
-This can be misleading for anyone counting carbs and using insulin to carb ratio to bolus for food.

 When is it appropriate to subtract fiber or sugar alcohols from total carbs?

 Looking at my patient’s pump download on CareLink, I realized when she ate the low carb bar, her blood sugar dropped.
 She asked, “What do I do to prevent these lows?”
 If you notice a low after eating high fiber foods (beans, whole grains, fiber fortified products or foods rich in sugar alcohols, sugar-free desserts and candies), there are rules set forth by the ADA:

 - When a meal has more than five grams of total fiber, you can subtract half the total fiber from the total carbohydrate